-There is no Article III jurisdiction of the district court to continue the Hearing Order because both cases have been dismissed, one through timely voluntary dismissal and the other pursuant to stipulation signed by both parties.
+There is no Article III jurisdiction of the district court to continue the Hearing Order because both cases have been dismissed pursuant to stipulations signed by both parties.
 The district court's vague "concerns" without any factual support fail to provide any basis for maintaining ancillary jurisdiction after the dismissal.